Ecotourism

 fauna.

-- if approached during your vacation, never buy any animal
+your vacation, never buy any animal

 products while travelling.
 It is also essential that you do not remove